 Although it’s easy enough to move your cat’s bed back where it was before, it’s not quite as simple to quit your job or kick out your new roommate.
 If you can correct the situation, great.
 Otherwise, all you can do is manage the behavior or put your cat on drugs.

 First try changing your cat’s behavior.
 Pay more attention to your kitty, petting, playing with or grooming him.
 Try getting him a few new toys or treats, or creating a new sleeping spot for him, preferably in a sunny window.
 If you can alleviate whatever is stressing your cat, the psychogenic alopecia might clear up on its own.

 If your best efforts fail, it’s time to ask the veterinarian about medication to regulate the stress.
 Although people make jokes about “kitty Prozac,” antidepressants and mild sedatives can sometimes resolve problems that environmental management and behavioral modification just can’t solve.

 For more information about bald cats, check out this video by noted veterinary dermatologist Janet Littlewood:

 Does your cat over-groom?
-Tell us about it in the comments section below.
-You might also want to check out our post on common mistakes of new cat owners.
-If you enjoyed this article, you’ll love Pets Adviser’s popular email newsletter.
-It’s free to sign up, and you’ll also be among the first to get alerts about major pet food recalls.
+Tell us about it in the comments below.
+If you enjoyed this article, you’ll love Pets Adviser’s email newsletter.
+It’s free to sign up, and you’ll be among the first to get alerts about major pet food recalls.
 New subscribers also get instant access to our 40-page ebook — which has “secrets every cat and dog lover should know.”
 Learn more here.